Sino-Soviet border conflict: Possible reasons for attack

+Result

+Most scholars and analysts describe this conflict to have resulted in a Soviet victory, because the conflict was not over what a final border deal between the USSR and China would look like.
+Instead, it concerned whether they would hold talks over the border at all.
+The outcome favored the USSR as China unwillingly submitted to negotiations over the border.
+The conflict ended on 20 October 1969 after the Chinese agreed with regards to negotiations over the border.

 Aftermath

-Seen against the background of the Strategic Arms Limitation Talks between Brezhnev and Nixon, the Damansky incident could serve the double purpose of undermining the Soviet image of a peaceloving country if the Soviets chose to respond by a massive military operation against the invaders.
+Seen against the background of the Strategic Arms Limitation Talks between Brezhnev and Nixon, the Damansky incident could serve the double purpose of undermining the Soviet image of a peace-loving country if the Soviets chose to respond by a massive military operation against the invaders.
 If they demonstrated Soviet weakness, the Chinese attack could have been left without response.
 The killing of Soviet servicemen on the border signaled to the US that China had graduated into high politics and was ready to talk.

 After the conflict, the US showed interest in strengthening ties with the Chinese government by secretly sending Henry Kissinger to China for a meeting with Zhou in 1971, during the so-called Ping Pong Diplomacy.
 That paved the way for Nixon to visit China and meet with Mao in 1972.

 Sino-Soviet relations remained sour after the conflict, despite the border talks, which began in 1969 and continued inconclusively for a decade.
 Domestically, the threat of war caused by the border clashes inaugurated a new stage in the Cultural Revolution: China's thorough militarization.
 The 9th National Congress of the Chinese Communist Party, held in the aftermath of the Zhenbao incident, confirmed Defense Minister Lin Biao as Mao's heir apparent.
 Following the events of 1969, the Soviets further increased their forces along the Sino-Soviet border and in the Mongolian People's Republic.

 Overall, the Sino-Soviet confrontation, which reached its peak in 1969, paved the way to a profound transformation in the international political system.